Bonnie Charlie: Musical adaptations

 Different adaptations exist, in SATB and TTBB.
 It was used as a theme in improvisations by organist Alexandre Guilmant and in a piano composition by James MacMillan.

 Lyrics

 Different versions of the lyrics exist.
 These words seem to be Lady Nairne's own: they are taken from an 1869 edition of her songs, which cites five stanzas (alternating with the "Will ye no' come back again" chorus), of which the middle three are explicitly Jacobite.
 Some versions cite only two (the first and the last) stanzas, while others add several more that seem not to have been part of the original.
 For instance, in a 1901 anthology by James Welldon, two additional stanzas are found, and the poem is credited to "Anonymous."
 Variant wordings for some of the lyrics (especially our second verse) are also given by some sources.
-Our verse two rhymes, at least in Lady Nairn's Scots.
+The second verse presented here rhymes, at least in Lady Nairn's Scots.